- Film Review: Studio Chizu’s Belle - 16 February, 2022

 - Introducing Bright Sky for iOS and Android - 3 October, 2016

-Shortly before E3 I was able to speak to Dominic Matthews from Ninja Theory about the studio’s latest project: Hellblade.
+Shortly before E3 I was able to speak to Dominic Matthews, Studio Head of Ninja Theory about the studio’s latest project: Hellblade.
 What makes Hellblade really cool is that it’s set to deal with themes like mental health issues in an informed and sensitive way, something that we rarely ever see in video games.

 Speaking to Dominic after E3 I was able to get a little more information on Hellblade …